alex-1906/DocEE/README.md

 pip install -r requirements.txt
 ```
 **Preprocessing:**
-Make sure to place the raw train, dev, test (jsonl-) files in the corresponding folders.
+Make sure to place the raw train, dev, test (jsonl-) files in the corresponding folders, do not forget the coref folder.
 For creation of the Ontology files containing feasible roles, relation types and mention types, run preprocessing with --ont_files=True

 ```